rudrajit1729/FunCodePlayground/README.md

 Let the experimenter know once you have completed the setup.
 Now, we will begin our task.

 ## The checkpoints of your developer journey in this repository: here are your subtasks:
+(Let the experimenter know when you arrive at and when you complete each subtask)
 - Create and checkout your own git branch `Participant-ID-fix` to get started.
 Now in your branch, remove code smells from the code.
 Your goal is to find out what code smells are, where it occured, and how you can fix it?
 [Don't try to fix the functionalities yet!
 We will tackle it in the next subtask].

 - Next, fix the code (the functions) now such that all the test cases pass.